AbdurRaahimm/context-reducer/README.md

-# React redux CRUD and Data fetch application
+# Context Reducer

-This is a simple react redux application with CRUD operations and data fetch from an json server API.
+This is a simple react Context API and useReducer application with CRUD operations and data fetch from an json server API.

 ## Features

-- React redux CRUD operations with object array
+- React Context API and useReducer CRUD operations with object array
 - Data fetch from json server API
-- React redux CRUD operations with json server API
+- React Context API and useReducer CRUD operations with json server API

 ## Tools

 - Vite React
-- React Redux
+- React Context API and useReducer
 - React Router Dom
-- Redux Thunk
 - fetch API
 - Json Server
 - Bootstrap